-This Blueberry Coconut Peach smoothie is full of summer flavor with a tropical flair and nutritional, good-for-you ingredients.
+This Blueberry Coconut Peach Smoothie is full of summer flavor with a tropical flair and nutritional, good-for-you ingredients.

-As I am writing this post I am wearing a thick, comfy hoodie while trying to warm my hands on a mug of Salted Caramel Latte.
+As I am writing this post, I am wearing a thick, comfy hoodie while trying to warm my hands on a mug of Salted Caramel Latte.
 There is no point in denying that (at least around these parts) summer has come to an end – not only on the calendar.

-On my last Costco visit I had to stock up on camis and wool socks!
+On my last Costco visit, I had to stock up on camis and wool socks!

 While I really miss the warm weather, at least I don’t have to miss out on the flavors of summer.
 The freezer section of the grocery store makes it possible to benefit from the flavors and nutrition of summer fruit.
+For this reason, I love frozen goods.
+That is, you can enjoy certain fruits even when they are not in season!
+Three cheers for modern technology!

 I try to get my daily dose of summer with my healthy fruit smoothies.

 This Blueberry Coconut Peach version is a current favorite of mine.
-Let’s break down the nutritional benefits of the main ingredients:
+Let’s break down the nutritional benefits of the main ingredients.

 Blueberries: These little blue pearls of wonder are known for their antioxidant properties.
 Antioxidants neutralize free radicals to stop their destructive effects on the body.*